SmithCollege/a2-caesar-cipher-claraaaaa/README.md

 Your readme should include the following information.
 Each student needs to submit all of this information independently, even when pair programming.

-Programming Partner Name:
+Programming Partner Name: Binah Friedman and Clara Yang

-Other Collaborators (and kudos to people who were especially helpful):
+Other Collaborators (and kudos to people who were especially helpful): Halie and Elaine

 References Used: